GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 ## Linkability of platform-specific apps

-While more ubiquitous on mobile, on desktop linking into a platform-specific app from the Web is comparatively rare.
+While more ubiquitous on mobile, on desktop linking into a platform-specific app from the web is comparatively rare.
 On mobile (and macOS), this works via a technology called [Universal Links](https://developer.apple.com/ios/universal-links/) on iOS (and on macOS) and [App Links](https://developer.android.com/training/app-links/) on Android.
 Platform-specific apps